Kavehrafie/2026-nwp-AR1205/packages/materials/syllabus.typ

 None

 = Required Materials
 No textbook requires.
-Readings will be provided on #underline[myClass].
+Readings will be provided on #underline[Perusall].

 = Delivery Mode